List of The Stand characters: Randall Flagg

-Randall Flagg, also known as the Dark Man, the Tall Man, or the Walkin' Dude, is the main antagonist.
+Randall Flagg, also known as the Dark Man, the The Man With No Face, or the Walkin' Dude, is the main antagonist.
 He is the embodiment of evil, an antichrist-like being whose goal is destruction and death.
 In the novel, he's presented as diametrically opposed to Mother Abagail's personification of good.

 Flagg's appearance shifts between human, demon, and various animals, and it is implied that he has lived many lives across many eras; "Flagg" is merely the name of the force's present form.
 Tom Cullen describes Flagg thus: "He looks like anybody you see on the street.
 But when he grins, birds fall dead off telephone lines.
 When he looks at you a certain way, your prostate goes bad and your urine burns.
 The grass yellows up and dies where he spits.
 He’s always outside.
 He came out of time.
 He doesn’t know himself."
-During the occasional passages told from Flagg's perspective, it becomes evident he does not know his origins and has no memory of his life before Captain Trips, though he vaguely remembers isolated, violent, or hateful events, such as participating in the Vietnam War, Ku Klux Klan lynchings, race riots in the 1960s, the kidnapping of Patty Hearst, and a vague speculation that he was involved in Charles Manson's family.
+During the occasional passages told from Flagg's perspective, it becomes evident he does not know his origins and has no memory of his life before Captain Trips, though he vaguely remembers isolated, violent, or hateful events, such as participating in the Vietnam War, the Assassination of John F. Kennedy, Ku Klux Klan lynchings, race riots in the 1960s, the kidnapping of Patty Hearst, and a vague speculation that he was involved in Charles Manson's family.
 Most of Flagg's memories indicate that not only was he able to escape during the last moments of many of these events, they also nourished his evil nature.